What is an Eating Disorder?

 These eating disorders are akin to addiction because they are behaviours that release a neurotransmitter, in the brain's reward circuitry.
 Usually activities that centre on survival will release this chemical.
 Since nobody can live without food, this chemical is present in our eating habits and behaviours.
 Even if those behaviours and practices are harmful, the chemical will make it difficult for eating disordered people to stop doing their disordered eating.

 Eating disorders are characterised by a persistent disturbance of eating that results in altered consumption or absorption of food which significantly impairs physical health or psychosocial functioning.
 Anorexia Nervosa and other restrictive eating harms the body through intentional starvation.
 While, bulimia nervosa, binge-eating disorders, and other compulsive eating disorders will harm the body in an excess intake of food or a depletion of necessary nutritional intake per meal.
 In general, excessive food obsessions and ruminations will make food the sole preoccupation of life.
 Thus, eating disorders destroy relationships with others and removes one from living a wonderful life.
+Treatment of eating disorder at Solace Asia is your solution to a better life

 If you are intensely unhappy with your body size and shape -